hahasheminejad/funWithModernWebApp/Docs/Module3-DDB.md

 2. Go to the actual instruction in the AWS-Samples Github page and have a read
 3. Go to DynamoDB and change Gretta to Bellafontaine, watch it change on your page, change a few things around - have some fun.
 4. Go to CodeCommit, Repositories, MythicalMysfitsService-Repository find the file mythicalMysfitsService.py
+5. Go to the website and use the filtering
+6. Find the index.html and have a look at it.
+What is the javascript framework being referenced ?